 As part of the Charleston School of Law's mission to instill within its students a commitment to public service, the Director of Public Service and Pro Bono develops and assists in coordinating a variety of pro bono opportunities for students.
 These placements allow students to work with attorneys practicing in the public interest legal sector and meet or exceed the 30 hours of pro bono work the School of Law requires for graduation.

 The Director of Public Service and Pro Bono works to provide students with the opportunity to experience meaningful pro bono service in a broad range of contexts.
 Students begin fulfilling their pro bono requirement after they have completed two semesters of law school.
-During their first two semesters, students may earn pro bono credit for specially designated programs the Dean or Director of Public Service and Pro Bono has approved.
+During their first two semesters, students may earn pro bono credit for specially designated programs the Director of Public Service and Pro Bono has approved.

 Each student is responsible for selecting a placement, contacting that office, arranging to do the work, completing the work, and submitting the required pro bono certification form.
 To qualify for credit, the work must be law-related and supervised by a licensed attorney.
 Clerical work is appropriate only to the extent needed to carry out the overall legal task.